 Symptoms of Uterine fibroid

 Symptoms of Uterine fibroid are different and depend mainly on the individual, the location of nodes, and the stage of the disease.
 Thus, the nascent nodes practically do not disturb a woman, (the majority of the women, i.e., nearly 75% are asymptomatic).
 However, an expansion of the same tumour can cause complications and may affect other organs.
 It may show the symptoms of profuse menstruation, inter-menstrual bleeding, pain in the uterus, pain during sex(dyspareunia), mass per abdomen, recurrent pregnancy loss, preterm labour, constipation, urination disorders, and infertility.

 It would be best if you never ignore any irregularities or complications with period and other symptoms mentioned above and consult a gynaecologist.
 Fibroid growth may accelerate during pregnancy because of higher levels of female hormones.
 They decrease in size during menopause because of the decline in estrogen levels.

-Complications are mainly related to those cases where the tumour grows abnormally and affects other organs, causing an increase in uterine weight (sometimes up to 3 kg) and compresses bladder and intestines leading to urinary disturbances and constipation.
+Complications are mainly related to those cases where the tumour grows abnormally and affects other organs.
+This developed tumour can cause an increase in uterine weight (sometimes up to 3 kg) and compresses bladder and intestines, leading to urinary disturbances and constipation.
 Sometimes it can progress into cancer (sarcoma).
 Heavy bleeding, a dangerous drop in blood haemoglobin levels are other complications.
-Without timely intervention, fibroids can land up in cancer.
+Without timely intervention, a fibroid can land up in cancer.

-Uterine fibroids do not show any symptoms in its initial stage, and that’s why you need regular checkups with a gynaecologist.
+Uterine fibroid does not show any symptoms in its initial stage, and that’s why you need regular checkups with a gynaecologist.
 Consultation once every six months can detect disease at an early stage, preventing its development and undesirable consequences.